Islandora-Collaboration-Group/ISLE/docs/contributor-docs/build-guide.md

 ### Assumptions / Prerequisites

-* Laptop / workstation that conforms to the specifications outlined in the [Hardware Requirements](../install/host-hardware-requirements.md)
+* personal computer that conforms to the specifications outlined in the [Hardware Requirements](../install/host-hardware-requirements.md)

-* This image build site guide is designed for a local laptop / workstation that has already followed the appropriate setup and configuration instructions in the [Demo ISLE Installation](../install/install-demo.md) guide.
+* This image build site guide is designed for a local personal computer that has already followed the appropriate setup and configuration instructions in the [Demo ISLE Installation](../install/install-demo.md) guide.

 * Instructions below assume a MacOS or Linux workstation.
 Windows users may have to adjust / swap out various tools as needed.